 As the Construction Manager At-Risk, Harper provided a wide array of program management covering every facet of the implementation process including architect and builder selection, design management, construction oversight, and successful delivery.
-This is the second project Harper has completed for Presbyterian College, following the renovation of Georgia Hall.
+Following the renovation of Georgia Hall, this is the second project Harper has completed for Presbyterian College.

 What People Are Saying